 On the other hand, if the castle should fall into a sinkhole that TA did not see coming, the price, but more importantly, the value assigned to gold by newly panicked casino patrons could come roaring back.
 That thought makes holding insurance all the more attractive.

 The difference between value and price makes all the difference between a grounded player and a casino patron.
 The above was written by someone who views gold’s near term price as still being vulnerable and yet who’s view of its value remains steady because it is best not to have to activate your insurance policy in the first place.
 In other words, if policy makers have found a magical economic elixir, so be it.
-If they have not, so be it.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+If they have not, so be it.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade